 ILAS offers a Master of Arts in Regional Studies - Latin America and the Caribbean (MARSLAC) through the Graduate School of Arts and Sciences.
 Graduates of the MARSLAC program have gone on to doctoral programs, NGOs, government service and other exciting venues.
 Please see our alumni page for more information.

 ILAS advises masters and doctoral students from the University’s graduate programs who wish to develop a specialization (regional certificate) in Latin America.

-The Institute of Latin American Studies has a long tradition of providing field research grants to students.
-With the Tinker monies made available in previous years, the Institute has been able to fund many qualified candidates.
-The expansion of these activities with Tinker Foundation support will produce a cohort of students well grounded in field research, thus enhancing the overall quality of the intellectual communities formed by the Institute.
-In addition, the availability of summer research funding will continue to strengthen the program’s relationships with affiliated departments by encouraging new student and faculty contacts.
+The Institute of Latin American Studies has a long tradition of providing field research grants and internships to students.
+With funding from the Tinker Foundation, Leitner Family, Lemann Foundation, the Tannenbaum Fund and other sources, the Institute has been able to fund many qualified candidates thus strengthening the program’s relationships with affiliated departments by facilitating and encouraging student development.